• Skip to primary navigation

 What Are Phyllo Sheets?

-Phyllo or filo pastry, known as yufka in Turkey, is a super thin pastry made with 3 ingredients: Flour, water and little oil.
+Phyllo dough or filo pastry, known as yufka in Turkey, is a super thin pastry made with 3 ingredients: Flour, water and little oil.
 It is commonly used in Turkish, Greek, Armenian and Balkan cuisines.
 It is used when making savory or sweet pastries like börek, spanakopita and baklava.

 You really need some patience and skill to make yufka sheets.
 So we prefer buying them.
 In Turkey, there are small shops where local women make and sell fresh phyllo sheets called yufka in Turkish.
 These shops are the best place to buy phyllo sheets as they are wonderfully thin and always fresh.